nuwainfo/ffl/README.md

 ---

-## 2. Automation tips
+### 2. 🤖 Automation Tips

 ffl is designed for many downloaders; you can always stop sharing with `Ctrl+C`.
-But for automation / scripting, these flags help:
+But for automation / CI/CD or scripts, these flags help:

 ```bash
 ffl myfile.bin --max-downloads 1